NAP Consistency in Local SEO: Why It Matters

 Staff and Vendor Errors

-- Marketing team using different formats for campaigns
+• Marketing team using incorrect information for campaigns

-- Social media managers creating profiles with variations
+• Social media managers creating profiles with wrong details

-- Third-party services (like call tracking) introducing inconsistencies
+• Third-party services (like call tracking) introducing incorrect numbers

 Aggregator Data Issues